Team-Danger/Reservation-Component/README.md

 # Latitude
-> Latitude is an open source web application that provides lodging and reservation services.
+> **Latitude** is an open source web application that provides lodging and reservation services.

-> This particular service is a part of Latitude that provides reservation services through a calendar and a floating box
+> **This particular service** is a part of Latitude that provides reservation services through a calendar and a floating box

 ![Complete Component](https://github.com/Team-Danger/FEC-Reservation-Component/blob/master/Screenshot-20200616123502-1424x511.png?raw=true)

 ## Technologies
-> This service is created with :
+> **This service is created with :**
 - Node Package Manager    v6.14.5
-- React / React DOM    v16.13.1
+- React.js / React DOM    v16.13.1
 - Node.js    v12.18.2
 - Moment.js    v2.27.0
 - MongoDB    v4.2.7